Adrian-Samuel/react-calendar-challenge/README.md

     "hour": {
       "events": [{
         {
-          name:"Event Name",
+          "name":"Event Name",
-          duration:1 // this can be used to dynamically set pixes on class for meetings that are more than 1 hour }
+          "duration":1 // this can be used to dynamically set pixes on class for meetings that are more than 1 hour }
       }]
     }